Vinyl Chloride Exposure Known to Cause Brain Cancer

 Vinyl chloride (VC) is produced almost exclusively for polymerization into polyvinyl chloride (PVC), a plastic used in the auto, tire and rubber industry, homebuilding, construction piping, packaging, wire coatings, and transportation.
 Vinyl chloride may also be present in household products such as flooring, furniture and water piping.
 Global PVC pipe production in 2002 was valued at over US$19 billion.

 The majority of VC-related brain cancer cases have been associated with occupational exposure, where workers were highly exposed to vinyl chloride through inhalation and oral exposure.
-Studies in workers who have inhaled vinyl chloride over many years show an increased risk of developing brain cancer, lung cancer, liver cancer and some cancers of the blood.
+Studies in workers who have inhaled toxins over many years show an increased risk of developing brain cancer, lung cancer, liver cancer and some cancers of the blood.
 Subsequent lawsuits and settlements are valued at millions of dollars, compensating victims and their families for medical expenses and the loss of life.

 Ohio workers in the chemical, plastics, tire and rubber, automotive and homebuilding industries face the highest glioblastoma brain cancer risk.
 Workers at homebuilding, rubber and tire, automotive or chemical sites or facilities where VC is produced or used may be exposed primarily through inhalation.